How Much Weight Can A Drone Carry? Real Cases (lbs & Kg)

 How much weight can a commercial drone carry?

-Commercial drones can adapt to multiple scenarios and usually have powerful imaging capabilities, flight capabilities, and can add other payloads.
+Commercial drones can adapt to multiple scenarios and usually have powerful imaging capabilities, and flight capabilities, and can add other payloads.
 Of course, there are also drones that can support drone delivery, carrying up to 50% more of the original weight as an additional payload.

 Autel EVO II series commercial drones can support a load of 800g and maintain stable flight.
 The Autel Titan heavy-lift payload drone can support a payload of around 10kg (22 lbs).